Are you looking for fun listening activities for children to do at home or in the classroom?

 The Musical Statues game is another favourite that kids love.

 All you need is some music and a space to dance.
-Play the music and stop it every now and again.
-Everyone must freeze when the music stops.
+Play the music and pause it periodically.
+When the music stops, everyone must freeze.

 4. I Went to the Zoo and I Saw a…

-This game is more advanced than the previous ones and involves listening as well as memorizing.
+This game is more advanced than the previous ones and involves listening and memorising.

-Choosing any animal names, start the game by saying “I went to the zoo and I saw a monkey.”
+Select any animal name and begin the game by saying, “I went to the zoo and I saw a monkey.”

-Children then responds with “I went to the zoo and I saw a monkey and a lion.”
+Children respond by saying, “I went to the zoo and saw a monkey and a lion.”

-You – or the next child in the group – responds with “I went to the zoo and I saw a monkey, a lion and a tortoise.”
+You—or the next child in the group—responds, “I went to the zoo, and I saw a monkey, a lion, and a tortoise.”

-For each turn, repeat the animals that have already been listed, in sequence, then add a new one.
-You may not repeat an animal.
+For each turn, repeat the animals that have been listed in order, then add a new one.
+You cannot repeat an animal.

-This game is actually easier with more people because it is easier to associate words with different people than 10 words from the same person.
+This game is actually easier with more people, as it’s simpler to associate words with different individuals than to remember a long list from one person.
 So be sure to get the siblings, parents and grandparents involved.

-After practising this a few times, my 6-year-olds were often able to remember all the words from an entire class of 20 to 25 children.
+After some practice, my six-year-olds could often remember all the words from a class of 20 to 25 children.

 5. Which One is the Odd One Out?